haosulab/ManiSkill/docs/source/user_guide/getting_started/quickstart.md

 We further support opening a GUI to view all parallel environments at once, and you can also turn on ray-tracing for more photo-realism.
 Note that this feature is not useful for any practical purposes (for e.g. machine learning) apart from generating cool demonstration videos and so it is not well optimized.

-Turning the parallel GUI render on simply requires adding the argument `parallel_gui_render_enabled` to `gym.make` as so
+Turning the parallel GUI render on simply requires adding the argument `parallel_in_single_scene` to `gym.make` as so

 ```python
 import gymnasium as gym